jzelinskie/gochugaru/README.md

 for _, founder := range []string{"jake", "joey", "jimmy"} {
   // There are various constructors for the Relationship type that can
-  // trade-off allocations for legibility and understandability. rel, err := gg.RelationshipFromTriple("company:authzed", "founder", "user:"+founder)
+  // trade-off allocations for legibility and understandability. rel, err := rel.FromTriple("company:authzed", "founder", "user:"+founder)
   if err != nil {
     ...
   }